 - ULPA – Low Penetration Filters

-This standard is perfectly suited to the context of 3D printing environment filtration and resembles work in clean rooms (laboratory, electronics…).
+This standard is ideally suited to the context of 3D printing environment filtration and is comparable to working in clean rooms (laboratory, electronics…).

 In the EN1822 standard, a filter is defined for the highest penetration particle size efficiency (MPPS), meaning the particle that will best pass through the filter.
 And it’s not necessarily the smallest one.